 Sneaky little cheats

 The real difficulty with poker bots is that they have now evolved to the point where they collude with each other.
 A skilled bot programmer – or, since such products are now commercially available, a bot purchaser – can set up a number of bots that use their own server to communicate with each other.

 This means you could have four bots at a poker table, all sharing their hole cards with each other.
 Any human player at the table is going to be at an instant disadvantage, and will probably be fleeced in very short order.

 Suddenly bots became a real threat to the online poker community.
 How do you know if you're on a cold streak or if you're being systematically relieved of your chips by an army of little cheating robots?

 It's got to be against the law, right?

 Bizarrely, it's not.
 It's against the terms of service of the poker sites, definitely.
 For example, Party Poker allegedly employs more than 100 people whose sole task is to scan for and eliminate accounts with behaviour that suspiciously looks like poker bot activity – it is in fact detectable.

-It's clear that poker bots hurt poker players, which is why online poker companies work so hard to get rid of them.
+It's clear that these bots hurt poker players, which is why online poker companies work so hard to get rid of them.
 But they're not actually breaking the law.
 They're just being evil, which isn't in and of itself illegal.

 You see, the problem is that most online poker companies are forced to operate in a legal grey area.
 The majority of their business comes from countries like America, who have specific laws discouraging the practise of online gambling anyway.
 Efforts are under way to get unfair laws like the UIGEA overturned, but until that happens, lawmakers aren't about to help poker sites police the terrain.